 Studies show these types of plans may attract younger individuals with a greater desire to control more of their spending.
 Millennials are more likely to be engaged when picking a health plan and making cost-conscious health care decisions.
 They also have a higher likelihood of participating in wellness and preventive health behaviors.
 Younger generations are more likely than Gen-Xers and Baby Boomers to request less expensive generic prescription drugs for treatments and to use cost-tracking tools to stay on top of what they’re spending.

 The subcommittee agreed that improving healthy lifestyles would be the most cost-effective way to lower the price of care in America.
 In the meantime, the challenge remains how to make it affordable and accessible to everyone.
 Republicans want more choice and custom plans and to move away from “one size fits all.”
 Democrats on the committee voice concern regarding the elimination of the individual mandate and expanding HSAs further; there is a potential to remove the young and healthy out of the existing markets resulting in higher premiums for those who are older and sicker.
-And so, the proverbial can is kicked down the road for another day.We value your comments!
-Please weigh in on our comment section below.
+And so, the proverbial can is kicked down the road for another day.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com